What is a Duopoly?

 Duopolies, when operating and competing based on production quantity instead of price, tend to function better, avoiding any potential for legal issues and enabling each firm to share in the profits, reaching a price and operating homeostasis within their duopolistic market.

 We hope you enjoyed reading CFI’s explanation of duopolies.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
-The following resources will be helpful in furthering your financial education:
+The following CFI resources will be helpful in furthering your financial education: